BembelBytes/pydiabas/README.md

 ## 6 Tests
 There are test which can be run without being connected to an ECU and some other tests need a specific ECU to be connected.
 A working **EDIABAS** system ist required.
 To solve the most common communication problems with **EDIABAS** please consult the section [EDIABAS Troubleshooting](#8-ediabas-troubleshooting).
 Steps 1-3 must be completed successful to run the offline test and steps 4-5 in addition to be able to run online tests.
-The test must be executed using `pytest` on a 32bit python version.
+The test must be executed using `pytest` on a 32bit Python version.
 Current test coverage is 99%.
 Use the following command to run all test
 ```